What is it?

 Possibly effective for...

-- Infection of the airways.
+- Upper airway infection.
 Some research suggests that taking a specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences) 200-400 mg twice daily for 3-6 months during flu season might prevent cold or flu symptoms in adults.
-In adults older than 65, a flu shot at month 2 along with this treatment is needed to decrease the risk of getting the flu or colds.
+In adults older than 65, a flu shot at month 2 along with this treatment is needed to decrease the risk of getting the flu or a cold.
 In people who do get the flu, taking this extract seems to help make symptoms milder and last for less time.
-Some research shows that the extract might not reduce the chance of getting the first cold of a season, but it seems to reduce the risk of getting repeat colds in a season.
-It does not seem to help prevent cold or flu-like symptoms in patients with weakened immune systems.
+But it does not seem to help prevent cold or flu-like symptoms in patients with weakened immune systems.

 Insufficient evidence to rate effectiveness for...

 - Insulin resistance caused by drugs used to treat HIV/AIDS (antiretroviral-induced insulin resistance).
 Early research shows that taking American ginseng root for 14 days while receiving the HIV drug indinavir does not reduce insulin resistance caused by indinavir.

 - Breast cancer.
 Some studies conducted in China suggest that breast cancer patients treated with any form of ginseng (American or Panax) do better and feel better.
 However, this may not be a result of taking the ginseng, because the patients in the study were also more likely to be treated with the prescription cancer drug tamoxifen.
 It is difficult to know how much of the benefit to attribute to ginseng.

 - Memory and thinking skills (cognitive function).
 Early research shows that taking American ginseng 0.75-6 hours before a mental test improves short-term memory and reaction time in healthy people.